The X-Ray Imaging and Spectroscopy Mission (XRISM),

 no filter), a radioactive 55Fe calibration source, a molybdenum

-neutral density (or “grey”) filter to attenuate X-ray brightness,
+neutral density filter to attenuate X-rays for bright sources,

 and beryllium and polyimide-aluminium filters to exclude X-rays outside

 specific energy ranges.

 - A Modulation X-ray Source (MXS) mounted below the filter wheel.
 When turned

 on, this illuminates the entire detector for calibration.
 It

 consists of 4 LEDs operating in pairs with targets composed